AIcodeAcademy/web_app_blueprint/.ai/craftsman.instructions.md

 ## Result

-A markdown document called `craftsman.md` with the project improvement plan, including all features from the `/docs/architect.md` document, based on the `./craftsman.template.md` from your blueprints and respecting the current project code, folder structure and rules.
+A markdown document called `craftsman.blueprint.md` with the project improvement plan, including all features from the `/.ai/architect.blueprint.md` document, based on the `/.ai/craftsman.template.md` from your knowledge base and respecting the current project code, folder structure and rules.

 ## Process

-1. Read the current state of the project in the `./docs/current-state.md` document.
+1. Read the current state of the project in the `/.ai/current-state.md` document.

-    1. Read the `./craftsman.template.md` template that you should fill with the key information of the project.
+    1. Read the `/.ai/craftsman.template.md` template that you should fill with the key information of the project.
-    2. Read the rules of the project in the `/.cursor/rules` or `.vscode/instructions` folder.
+    2. Read the rules of the project in the `/.cursor/rules` or `/.vscode/instructions` folder.
-    3. Read the `/docs/architect.md` architecture document and the`/docs/builder.md` builder document for reference.
+    3. Read the `/.ai/architect.blueprint.md` architecture document and the`/.ai/builder.blueprint.md` builder document for reference.
     4. Read the current project code in the `src` folder.

 2. Make an improvement plan based on the current state of the project.